Arno Breker

-Arno Breker (19 July 1900 – 13 February 1991) was a German architect and sculptor who is best known for his public works in Nazi Germany, where they were endorsed by the authorities as the antithesis of degenerate art.
-He was made official state sculptor, and exempted from military service.
-One of his better known statues is Die Partei, representing the spirit of the Nazi Party that flanked one side of the carriage entrance to Albert Speer's new Reich Chancellery.
+Arno Breker (19 July 1900 – 13 February 1991) was a German sculptor who is best known for his public works in Nazi Germany, where he was endorsed by the authorities as the antithesis of degenerate art.
+He was made official state sculptor and exempted from military service.
+One of his better known statues is Die Partei, representing the spirit of the Nazi Party, which flanked one side of the carriage entrance to Albert Speer's new Reich Chancellery.

 After the fall of Nazi Germany in 1945 Breker continued to thrive professionally as a sculptor in the new West Germany.

 Life

 Breker was born in Elberfeld, in the west of Germany, the son of stonemason Arnold Breker.
 He began to study architecture, along with stone-carving and anatomy.
 At age 20 he entered the Düsseldorf Academy of Arts where he concentrated on sculpture, studying under Hubert Netzer and Wilhelm Kreis.
 He first visited Paris in 1924, shortly before finishing his studies.
 There he met with Jean Cocteau, Jean Renoir, Pablo Picasso, Daniel-Henry Kahnweiler, and Alfred Flechtheim.
 In 1927 he moved to Paris, which he thereafter considered to be his home, in the same year he had an exhibition with Alf Bayrle.
 Breker was quickly accepted by the art dealer Alfred Flechtheim.
 He also established close relationships with important figures in the art world, including Charles Despiau, Isamu Noguchi, Maurice de Vlaminck and André Dunoyer de Segonzac, all of whom he later portrayed.
 He travelled to North Africa, producing lithographs which he published under the title "Tunisian Journey".
 He also visited Aristide Maillol, who was later to describe Breker as "Germany's Michelangelo".